-The realization kicks in: cold and flu season has arrived.
-And if you’re going to make it through the season without getting sick, or at least aim to reduce the amount of time you spend being sick, you’ll need to be prepared.
+If you’re going to make it through cold and flu season without getting sick, or at least aim to reduce the amount of time you spend being sick, you’ll need to be prepared.
 Here are a few helpful items (and tips) to add to your arsenal of natural remedies:

 - Nucleotides – They are the building blocks from which RNA and DNA are made.
 They boost the immunity, heal damaged cell tissue, promote the growth of new cells, and improve circulation.
 If you’re lucky enough to take them as soon as you feel a tickle in your throat, you might actually have a chance of avoiding the cold or flu altogether.
 But if a cold has had a chance to become full-blown, you may need something more.